verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ```

 This will
-* Create the application Component resources for the ToDo application
+* Create the application Component resources for the ToDo application.
-* Create the application ApplicationConfiguration resources that create the instance of the ToDo application in the Verrazzano cluster
+* Create the application ApplicationConfiguration resources that create the instance of the ToDo application in the Verrazzano cluster.

-#### Verify the ToDo List Application Deployment

 Wait for the ToDo List example application to be ready.